A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Follow-up Strategy Implications

 Even with the deep DECam observations presented in this work, detecting a CC SN as a TeV-PeV neutrino counterpart is still difficult as our sensitivity analysis suggests.
 Our simulations and \texttt{NCIP} analysis show that only $\sim 9.5-12$ \% of associated CC SNe with $z\leq0.3$ would be bright enough to be detectable.
 For $z>0.3$, less than one percent of associated CC SNe can be detected.
 When we fold this low detection efficiency with the cosmic massive star formation rate as described in \secref{model}, unassociated SNe are expected to overwhelm the signal population.
 For example, based on the expected signal (0.038) and background (0.229) candidates per follow-up from Figure \ref{fig:ExpectedEvents} for IC170922A, we would detect approximately 4 associated CC SNe and 23 unassociated SN out to a redshift of $z=1.0$ within the IC90 regions over the course of 100 IceCube follow-up experiments using DECam.

 The redshift distribution and SN type composition of the expected background after our candidate selection pipeline is displayed in Figure \ref{fig:ExpectedEvents}, and is particularly useful in understanding the difficulty of claiming association between a neutrino and a CC SNe.
-In Figure \ref{fig:ExpectedEvents}, the black curve is the total expected number of signal events for a given follow-up.
+In Figure \ref{fig:ExpectedEvents}, the area under the dashed black curve represents the total expected number of signal events for a given follow-up.

 We have multiplied the redshift probability distribution function described by the cosmic massive star formation rate by the IceCube signalness for the alert, which was $\sim0.56$ for IC170922A.
 This curve also follows the assumption that the entire IceCube TeV-PeV energy neutrino flux is caused by CC SNe, which we refer to as the $\lambda=1.0$ case in Appendix \ref{app:formalism}.
 We note that for low redshifts ($z \lesssim 0.2$), the redshifted neutrino energy will be very close to its rest frame energy.
 Therefore, we find it sufficient to leave out the contribution of the spectral energy distribution of neutrinos from the calculation.
 The red curve then folds the black curve with the signal detection efficiency from Figure \ref{fig:SensitivityPlots} to obtain the expected number of detected CC SNe TeV-PeV neutrino counterparts per follow-up as a function of redshift.
 In the redshift range where the red curve is non-vanishing, we note that the most dominant background is CC SNe that are present in the FoV but are not associated with the neutrino.
 These CC SNe have also passed the rising and phase cuts of our pipeline, meaning they appear to be temporally coincident with a neutrino as well.
 Therefore, the largest background in this analysis is CC SNe that are temporally coincident with the neutrino, which unfortunately are the exact characteristics of our signal population.

 Given this background, our main tool for determining if a given candidate is associated with the neutrino alert is the proximity of the candidate to the alert centroid.
 Additional differentiating features between signal and background samples are the candidate redshift and spectroscopic characterization.
 The redshift can likely be determined to sufficient accuracy based on a photometric redshift of the host galaxy, but if spectra can be obtained then it would also be possible to exclude the type Ia SNe background.